Tuesday, July 09, 2024

 8/21/24 – Café #4: Family-Driven Approach to Understanding Family Well-Being and Its Facilitators

-Jay Berry, MD, MPH, and Katie Huth, MD, MMSc, FRCPC, both of Boston Children’s Hospital, will discuss the current state of research priorities for CMC, including family-driven measurement.
-Participants will join breakouts where they will explore meaningful research opportunities to advance policy and practice, particularly around family well-being and novel approaches that are family-driven.
-The group will reconvene to share high-level takeaways from breakouts.
+Speakers Jay Berry, MD, MPH, and Katie Huth, MD, MMSc, FRCPC, both of Boston Children’s Hospital will briefly share framing around the current state of research priorities for children with medical complexity, including family-driven measurement.
+Through facilitated discussion in breakouts, participants will explore and learn together where meaningful research opportunities lie to advance policy and practice.
+The group will reconvene briefly to share high-level takeaways from breakouts.
+Ideas will then be synthesized thematically using generative AI and distributed widely.

 10/30/24– Café #5: Health Equity and Anti-Ableism Through Family Partnership